Mists of Pandaria Beast Mastery Hunter PvE Guide

 Beast Mastery Hunter Talents

 Each of these modifies Disengage in some way and offers no direct benefit to DPS.
+Speed is nice, webs have occasional trash use, and reduced cooldowns are good.
+Your call on this one.
+We’re going with the need for speed.

 - Posthaste gives us a speed boost when disengaging and breaks movement impairing stuff.
 Has it’s uses, but is a better PvP talent.